Quadstick Adaptive Controller Overview

 CONNECTING TO A GAME CONSOLE

 The Quadstick is able to work with most game consoles.
 However, it will not be plug-and-play for all consoles and additional set up and programming may be required.
 Additional components may also need to be purchased.
-Some consoles are more difficult to set up then others.
-For example, setting up the Quadstick on the PS5 is much more complicated than the new Xbox console.
 See the Controller Connect Tool for directions on how to set up the Quadstick on different consoles.

 For an overview of more advanced set up options on the Quadstick, please follow the link below to the Advanced Quadstick page.